My First Post is Inspired by Disability

 — Marion Woodman

-I have stories to tell—so do you.
-The question is: where to begin?
+Where to begin?
 How do we reap meaning, mirroring, and mystery?

 Prajna O’Hara